 ERP or Enterprise Resource Planning is the integrated management of main business processes.
 Modern ERP systems are fully integrated and made up of a suite of integrated business applications.
 ERP therefore has a much wider scope and encompasses a range of core business functions.

 Which Software Is Best For Manufacturing Businesses?

 When it comes to Manufacturing Management Software, Manufacturers are searching for solutions that are easy to use and most importantly, will not complicate their tech stack or burden them with unmanageable IT infrastructures.
-Enabling recommends Odoo to Manufacturers as the primary software to achieve greater operational efficiency and scalability whilst keeping a lean and affordable tech stack.
+Enabling recommends Odoo ERP for Manufacturing as we have seen how this software achieves greater operational efficiency and scalability whilst keeping a lean and affordable tech stack.

 The average Manufacturer may use as many as 10 different applications to run their business, each using varying software solutions.
 Integrating each of these software applications can be expensive, time consuming and inefficient.
 An effective manufacturing management software will increase efficiency in workflow, inventory, operations, maintenance, Product Lifecycle Management (PLM) and Manufacturing Execution Systems (MES) by integrating seamlessly and sharing information in real time to drive better business decisions and outcomes for customers.

-Odoo For Manufacturing: A True End-To-End Manufacturing Management Solution
+Odoo ERP For Manufacturing: A True End-To-End Manufacturing Management Solution

 What Is Odoo’s Manufacturing Module?

 Odoo has already been identified as a leading ERP software on the market and is growing in popularity with Manufacturers for it's ability to support manufacturing beyond just resources and production.